krochkind/RemindEveryX/README.md

 # RemindEveryX
-Sends a text message on recurring events that occur on specific days of the week (ex. the first Saturday in April, every Wednseday in February)
+Sends a text message on recurring events that occur on specific days of the week (ex. the first Saturday in April, every Wednesday in February)

 ## Why?
 I don't know about you but I kept running into the situation where I had to do different tasks on different days of different months - like, change my house air filters the first Saturday of January and June.
 Or trim my trees the last Saturday of February.
-Usually, it was a things for me to do around the house, now that it was a weekend.
-I also have over 20 fruit trees, and keeping track of which trees need fertilizing which months required my remebering to look at a google sheet every month.
+Usually, it was things for me to do around the house, now that it was a weekend.
+I also have over 20 fruit trees, and keeping track of which trees need fertilizing which months required my remembering to look at a Google sheet every month.

 This wasn't working out... as evidence by my Peach curl (a disease that happens when you forget to spray your peach trees).
 Could I have set up each of these monthly events as recurring annual appointments in Outlook?
 Of course.
 Could I have done this with cronjobs?
 Yes.
 But I thought, I could create a script that runs every day to look at a list of events and send me a text message reminder the tasks I needed to do that day.
 That way, if I want to update any alerts, all I need to do is tweak a json file.
 So I set it up on my Raspberry Pi as a cron job that runs every day at noon, and Bob's your uncle.